 What are IgG deficiencies?

-When your body feels it is under attack, it makes special proteins called immunoglobulins or antibodies.
+When your body feels it is under attack, it makes special proteins called immunoglobulins, or antibodies.
 These antibodies are made by the plasma cells.
 They are let loose throughout the body to help kill bacteria, viruses, and other germs.
-The body makes 5 major types of immunoglobulins:
+There are several types and subtypes of immunoglobulins.

 What causes IgG deficiencies?